ApprenticeAI/frapy/docs/topics/coroutines.rst

 ``process_spider_output`` method of the next spider middleware, and so on for every active spider middleware.

-Scrapy supports mixing :ref:`coroutine methods <async>` and synchronous methods in this chain of calls.
+Frapy supports mixing :ref:`coroutine methods <async>` and synchronous methods in this chain of calls.

-However, if any of the ``process_spider_output`` methods is defined as a synchronous method, and the previous ``Request`` callback or ``process_spider_output`` method is a coroutine, there are some drawbacks to the asynchronous-to-synchronous conversion that Scrapy does so that the synchronous ``process_spider_output`` method gets a synchronous iterable as its ``result`` parameter:
+However, if any of the ``process_spider_output`` methods is defined as a synchronous method, and the previous ``Request`` callback or ``process_spider_output`` method is a coroutine, there are some drawbacks to the asynchronous-to-synchronous conversion that Frapy does so that the synchronous ``process_spider_output`` method gets a synchronous iterable as its ``result`` parameter: